bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes.
+There are two possible ways to submit this project to Canvas.
+Lambda Staff will let you know which one to use:

-- [ ] Create a pull request to merge `<firstName-lastName>` branch into `main`.
+1. Submitting a pull request to merge `<firstName-lastName>` branch into `main`.
-- [ ] Please don't merge your own pull request and make sure **you are on your own repo**.
-- [ ] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+2. Setting up your fork on Github to submit via Codegrade, pushing commits to your `<firstName-lastName>` branch.

 ## Interview Questions